 Throughout the book we as the audience are also encouraged to be a part of the jury and decide for ourselves whether Ebony is innocent or guilty.

 This book should be read by mature readers especially those who seem to think justice is very black and white, and those who consider themselves to be social justice warriors.
 It shows the importance of having good relationships whether that is romantic, friendship or even being on good terms with your neighbour.
 Williams covers a range of emotions; some scenes are explicitly intimate and beautiful and others more violent and uncomfortable.
 Most importantly, it is a book that you definitely want to finish, and I can easily envisage this as a Netflix original.
 The sequel The Appeal of Ebony Jones is also available to be read.

-ZORA Online Online Writing Course Want to improve your writing but can’t find the time to attend a course?
+ZORA Online Writing Course Next course dates: 1st May – 31st May 2020 Want to improve your writing but can’t find the time to attend a course?
 Our online creative writing course is perfect for busy and hectic lives.
-The assignments are sent to you every morning, so you can do them whenever and wherever you want!
+The assignments are sent to you every morning, so you can do them whenever and wherever you want!…

 ZORA Online Creative Writing Course for Black Women & Women of Colour